 If you are up to your ears in debt on your house, this can be a really great solution for a fresh start.
 If you have a strong negotiator on your behalf, you can even get the bank to give you relocation money to help you get into a new place.

-Short sales are not always the easiest route to go since they are a long and drawn out process, but they are a great alternative to foreclosure and getting out of debt.
-If you are interested in finding out if you’d qualify for a short sale, the best place to start is talking to your bank.
+Short sales are not always the easiest route to go since they are a long and drawn-out process, but they are a great alternative to foreclosure and getting out of debt.
+If you are interested in finding out if you’d qualify for a short sale, the best place to start is by talking to your bank.
 We can also be available to answer any questions you may have or even sit and talk to your bank with you.

 Let Us Help